Fine-Tuning#

 data_path = '.data/cats_vs_dogs/PetImages'

-# Load the full dataset with preprocessing
+# Full dataset with MobileNetV3 preprocessing

-dataset = ImageFolder(data_path, transform=preprocess, target_transform=torch_float)
+dataset = ImageFolder(

 train_ds = Subset(dataset, train_idx)